Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 Michael Pollan continues in his book, In Defense of Food, “Gas stations have become processed-corn stations: ethanol outside for your car and high-fructose corn syrup inside for you.”

-Individuals can react differently to the same diet.
+Different people can react differently to the same diet.

 If you do these two things, you’re already 80% of the way to eating well!
 And rather than trying to optimize that last 20%, how about spending your time doing other things that you enjoy?

 Unlike automated machines, our bodies have varying abilities to absorb different nutrients.
-In addition, we're holistic organisms with emotions and thoughts that can affect our physical condition.
+In addition, we're organisms with emotions and thoughts that can affect our physical condition.

-The Microbiome
+The microbiome

 The worst processing is an orange-flavored drink with no fiber, added synthetic vitamin C, high fructose corn syrup, and citric acid to balance the sweet corn syrup and prolong shelf life.